 Elaborate You Sales Message Using Subheads

 Write your sales letter's subheads so that they help break up the text of your letter into sections.
 You don't want to drone on for three pages filling the paper with word after word.
-Use subheads, to sum up each section, invite the reader into that section and, most important, keep them reading your sales letter all the way to the end.
+Use subheads, to sum up each section, invite the reader into that section and, most importantly, keep them reading your sales letter all the way to the end.

-You Should Constantly be Connecting with the Customer
+You Should Constantly Be Connecting With the Customer

 Connect with your potential customer as often as you can by using a personal, friendly tone.
 Use this same tone throughout your sales letter.
 Identify with the customer's problem and provide them with the solution.
 By writing the letter as if the customer is your friend, your sales letter makes more of an impact than a letter that feels like a stuffy company trying to get a customer to buy something.